jjolano/openps3ftp/readme.txt

   to the standard PSL1GHT libraries, use make install.
 - For cellsdk, try compiling using the Makefile.cell.mk makefile.
 This gives you a static library.
-- Check <ftp/common.h> for compile-time options.
+- Check "common.h" for compile-time options.
 Apply changes to the Makefile.
 - The only include file needed in your app is <ftp/server.h> which exposes the function server_start and C struct app_status.
 These are designed to be used in a separate PPU thread.
 See main.cpp for example usage.